 A bipartisan group of students from college campuses across the State will serve as Texas Civic Ambassadors for one full academic year and must apply via our online application during the spring semester before their intended year of service.

 Texas Civic Ambassador Outreach Project:

 Texas Civic Ambassadors will be expected to conduct nonpartisan/bipartisan educational outreach activities on their campus or in their community.
 TCAs will be provided the most up-to-date information about the current state of civic life and will become leaders and innovators in driving the way we share information and engage every-day citizens in the vital work of self-governance.

-At the Leadership Summit, TCAs will build on what they learn and begin developing ideas and drafting plans alongside of program staff, mentors, and their fellow cohort.
-Plans can use a variety of different formats to reach their goal including in-person convenings, community / campus presentations, online / social media engagement, news and information sharing platforms, tabling, networking, and other creative methods.
-TCAs will be required to identify a faculty or staff mentor on their campus who will help support and guide their on campus / community activities.
+At the Leadership Summit in August, TCAs will build on what they learn and begin developing ideas and drafting plans alongside of program staff, mentors, and their fellow cohort.
+Plans can use a variety of different formats to reach their goal including in-person convenings, panel discussions, community deliberative dialogue events, community / campus presentations, and other creative methods.

 Texas Civic Ambassadors Leadership Summit

 An exclusive opportunity to attend the TCA kick-off event and training.
 Participants will learn from experts and researchers in the fields of leadership development, politics, community engagement, communication, and civic life.

 The TCA Leadership Summit will be held at The University of Texas at Austin in the fall of their year of service.
-TCAs are required to attend all 3 days.
+TCAs are required to attend all four days.
 Overnight accommodations and all meals while attending will be covered by the program.
 Transportation to and from the Summit will not be provided.